Chris Costner Sizemore

-Christine "Chris" Costner Sizemore (April 4, 1927 – July 24, 2016) was an American woman who, in the 1950s, was diagnosed with multiple personality disorder, now known as dissociative identity disorder.
-Her case, with a pseudonym used, was depicted in the 1950s book The Three Faces of Eve, written by her psychiatrists, Corbett H. Thigpen and Hervey M. Cleckley, upon which the film of the same name, starring Joanne Woodward, was based.
-She went public with her true identity in the 1970s.
+Christine Costner Sizemore (April 4, 1927 – July 24, 2016) was an American woman who, in the 1950s, was diagnosed with multiple personality disorder, now known as dissociative identity disorder.
+Her case was depicted in the 1950s book The Three Faces of Eve, written by her psychiatrists, Corbett H. Thigpen and Hervey M. Cleckley, upon which the film of the same name, starring Joanne Woodward, was based.
+She went public with her identity in the 1970s.

 Background

 Sizemore was born Christine Costner on April 4, 1927, to Asa "Acie" Costner and Eunice Zueline Hastings in Edgefield, South Carolina.

 In accordance with then-current modes of thought on the disorder, Thigpen reported that Sizemore had developed multiple personalities as a result of her witnessing two deaths and a horrifying accident within three months as a small child.
 However, in Sizemore's own report, these traumatic incidents only triggered the evidencing of selves which were already present: Despite authorities' claims to the contrary, my former alters were not fragments of my birth personality.
 They were entities, whole in their own rights, who coexisted with my birth personality before I was born.
 They were not me, but they remain intrinsically related to what it means to be me.
+In her book, I'm Eve (1977), Christine describes many phases of her life; the first she titles the separation, labelled the years 1927 to 1946, wherein she identifies a selection of the selves or alters and their memories.
+The first alter she calls from her memory is the red haired stranger who witnesses these very first traumatic events with Christine, whereby she can recollect this girl (one alter) in her memories.
+These memories match the ones Thigpen had attributed to her development of multiple personalities.